-I affirm that the information reported above is true belief. to the best of my knowledge, information and
+I affirm that the information reported abobelief. ve is true to the best of my knowledge, information and

 Signature of Person Making the Report Date

 Received By Date

 FOR OFFICIAL USE ONLY

 This section is to be completed by the Title IX Coordinator based on reviewing the report with the complainant or other individual making the report.